mstamos/meteor-lesson-exercise-1/README.md

   <li>Publication/Subscription</li>
   <li>Add/Remove a package</li>
 </ul>
- which covered in the First and the Second Meteor Lesson.
+ which have been covered in the First and the Second Meteor Lesson.

 <b>Requirements</b>:
 </p>